letisiapangataa/letisiapangataa.github.io/posts/ai-future-research.md

 ---
 title: "The Future of AI in Scientific Research"
 date: "2024-01-25"
-description: "Exploring how artificial intelligence is revolutionizing scientific discovery and research methodologies across various disciplines."
+excerpt: "Exploring how artificial intelligence is revolutionizing scientific discovery and research methodologies across various disciplines."
 featuredImage: "/images/ai-featured.svg"
 ---